 - After releasing the early versions of Chessicons as a free download, I received the occasional emails from people who indicated they have utilised the figurine designs of the set to make chess diagrams.
 Though that wasn’t my intention, it does make sense to adapt the icons for this purpose.
 So eventually I tried my hand at producing such diagrams myself, and the results lead to Diagramkit v1.0.

-º Many of the illustrations on this site feature actual chess problems.
+- Some of the illustrations on this site feature actual chess problems.
 These quoted works are mostly well-known, but a few comments are provided below for chess-playing visitors who are not problem-addicts.

-º Two of the positions in the wallpaper Classic endings are too famous to require a comment.
-The middle diagram is not an endgame study, but a two-move problem from the Bonus Socius Manuscript, a collection dated to the 13th century.
+- Two of the positions in the wallpaper ‘Classic endings’ are too famous to require a comment.
+The middle diagram is not an endgame study, but a 2-move problem from the Bonus Socius Manuscript, a collection dated to the 13th century.

-º The cube on this page shows a “shortest proof game”, by yours truly, and it’s easily the least well-known of the problems presented here :-).
-The task is to reconstruct the games that lead to the three diagram positions, each in seven moves.
+- The cube on this page shows another proof game, by yours truly, and it’s easily the least well-known of the problems presented here :-).
+The three sides of the cube give slightly different positions, each of which must be reached in 7 moves.

-º For a general introduction to the art of chess composition, see my Problem World articles on the OzProblems site.
+- For a general introduction to the art of chess composition, see my Problem World articles on the OzProblems site.

 My email address is firstname.lastname@example.org.
 Feedback and requests are welcome.
-If you wish to seek permission for using Virtual Pieces graphics in your application (or on your website), let me know its name and web address if available, and mention whether it’s freeware or a commercial project.
+If you wish to seek permission for using Virtual Pieces graphics in your application (or on your website), let me know its web address if available, and mention whether it’s freeware or a commercial project.